DataDog/integrations-core/docs/developer/meta/config-specs.md

 Use the `--sync` flag of the [config validation command](../ddev/cli.md#ddev-validate-config) to render the example configuration files.

+**Note:** Python-based core checks contain a `conf.yaml.default` file that do not use the configuration specification files.
+These files must be updated manually.

 ## Data model consumer

 The [model consumer][config-spec-model-consumer] uses each spec to render the [pydantic](https://github.com/samuelcolvin/pydantic) models